wallacemariadeandrade/BGPViewerTool/README.md

 More information [here](https://github.com/wallacemariadeandrade/BGPViewerTool/tree/master/BGPViewerOpenApi).
 Check it out! :wink:

 ### .NET Developers
 If you're a .NET developer you can use the core library on your application.
-Download [BGPViewerCore](https://github.com/wallacemariadeandrade/BGPViewerTool/tree/master/BGPViewerCore), add a reference to it on your project and go code! :sunglasses:
+See [BGPViewerCore](https://github.com/wallacemariadeandrade/BGPViewerTool/tree/master/BGPViewerCore) repo to get more information.

 Also, if you're consuming the API instead of using core library directly, you can use core library models to avoid rewriting the wheel.
 It's a separate library, so just download and add it to your project.
+It's available [here](https://www.nuget.org/packages/BGPViewerCore.Models/).

 ## Windows, Mac or Linux Users (.NET Core Solution)
 You can use the .NET Core solution [BGPViewerConsoleTool](https://github.com/wallacemariadeandrade/BGPViewerTool/tree/master/BGPViewerConsoleTool).
 It's a command line client built on NET Core, a cross-platform version of .NET for building websites, services, and console apps.